SanikaUmdale/Delta-repo/README.md

 # Delta-repo
-this is demo for git and git-hub class
+this is demo for git and git-hub class.